Strs Ohio Decreases Stock Holdings in Schlumberger Limited (NYSE:SLB)

-Strs Ohio reduced its position in Schlumberger Limited (NYSE:SLB – Get Rating) by 22.5% in the second quarter, HoldingsChannel.com reports.
-The institutional investor owned 1,707,074 shares of the oil and gas company’s stock after selling 496,566 shares during the period.
-Strs Ohio’s holdings in Schlumberger were worth $61,044,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Strs Ohio trimmed its holdings in shares of Schlumberger Limited (NYSE:SLB – Get Rating) by 22.5% in the second quarter, HoldingsChannel.com reports.
+The fund owned 1,707,074 shares of the oil and gas company’s stock after selling 496,566 shares during the period.
+Strs Ohio’s holdings in Schlumberger were worth $61,044,000 as of its most recent filing with the Securities and Exchange Commission.

-Other large investors have also bought and sold shares of the company.
-Sugarloaf Wealth Management LLC increased its position in Schlumberger by 1,059.6% in the first quarter.
-Sugarloaf Wealth Management LLC now owns 603 shares of the oil and gas company’s stock worth $25,000 after buying an additional 551 shares during the last quarter.
-Acadian Asset Management LLC purchased a new stake in Schlumberger in the first quarter worth $25,000.
-JFS Wealth Advisors LLC increased its position in Schlumberger by 95.6% in the first quarter.
-JFS Wealth Advisors LLC now owns 618 shares of the oil and gas company’s stock worth $26,000 after buying an additional 302 shares during the last quarter.
-WD Rutherford LLC bought a new position in shares of Schlumberger in the first quarter worth $26,000.
-Finally, Crewe Advisors LLC boosted its holdings in shares of Schlumberger by 768.4% in the first quarter.
-Crewe Advisors LLC now owns 660 shares of the oil and gas company’s stock worth $27,000 after acquiring an additional 584 shares during the period.
+A number of other institutional investors and hedge funds also recently modified their holdings of SLB.
+GSA Capital Partners LLP purchased a new stake in shares of Schlumberger during the fourth quarter valued at approximately $262,000.
+Cubist Systematic Strategies LLC increased its position in Schlumberger by 302.6% in the fourth quarter.
+Cubist Systematic Strategies LLC now owns 271,422 shares of the oil and gas company’s stock worth $8,129,000 after buying an additional 204,012 shares during the last quarter.
+CIBC World Markets Inc. increased its position in Schlumberger by 2.4% in the fourth quarter.
+CIBC World Markets Inc. now owns 262,994 shares of the oil and gas company’s stock worth $7,877,000 after buying an additional 6,212 shares during the last quarter.
+Cary Street Partners Investment Advisory LLC purchased a new stake in Schlumberger in the fourth quarter worth $245,000.
+Finally, Monetary Management Group Inc. boosted its holdings in shares of Schlumberger by 500.0% in the fourth quarter.
+Monetary Management Group Inc. now owns 1,200 shares of the oil and gas company’s stock worth $36,000 after acquiring an additional 1,000 shares during the period.
 78.71% of the stock is owned by hedge funds and other institutional investors.

 Analyst Upgrades and Downgrades

 A number of research firms have recently commented on SLB.
-Barclays raised their price target on Schlumberger from $55.00 to $59.00 and gave the stock an “overweight” rating in a report on Wednesday, June 8th.
 Morgan Stanley cut their price target on Schlumberger from $50.00 to $45.00 and set an “overweight” rating for the company in a report on Wednesday, July 13th.
-Benchmark raised Schlumberger from a “hold” rating to a “buy” rating and set a $55.00 price target for the company in a report on Wednesday, July 27th.
-StockNews.com lowered Schlumberger from a “buy” rating to a “hold” rating in a report on Friday, August 19th.
-Finally, The Goldman Sachs Group cut their price target on Schlumberger from $54.00 to $45.00 and set a “buy” rating for the company in a report on Wednesday, July 13th.
+The Goldman Sachs Group cut their price target on Schlumberger from $54.00 to $45.00 and set a “buy” rating for the company in a report on Wednesday, July 13th.
+Benchmark raised Schlumberger from a “hold” rating to a “buy” rating and set a $55.00 price objective for the company in a research note on Wednesday, July 27th.
+StockNews.com lowered Schlumberger from a “buy” rating to a “hold” rating in a research note on Friday, August 19th.
+Finally, Cowen lifted their price objective on Schlumberger from $47.00 to $49.00 and gave the company an “outperform” rating in a research note on Monday, July 25th.
 One analyst has rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
 According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $47.01.

-Schlumberger (NYSE:SLB – Get Rating) last released its quarterly earnings data on Friday, July 22nd.
-The oil and gas company reported $0.50 EPS for the quarter, topping the consensus estimate of $0.40 by $0.10.
-The firm had revenue of $6.77 billion for the quarter, compared to the consensus estimate of $6.28 billion.
-Schlumberger had a return on equity of 15.06% and a net margin of 10.56%.
-The company’s quarterly revenue was up 20.2% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.30 earnings per share.
-On average, research analysts predict that Schlumberger Limited will post 2.02 EPS for the current year.

 Schlumberger Limited provides technology for the energy industry worldwide.
 The company operates through four divisions: Digital & Integration, Reservoir Performance, Well Construction, and Production Systems.
 It offers software, information management, and IT infrastructure services; consulting services for reservoir characterization, field development planning, and production enhancement; petro technical data services and training solutions; reservoir interpretation and data processing services; asset performance solutions; open and cased-hole services; exploration and production pressure and flow-rate measurement services; pressure pumping, well stimulation, and coiled tubing equipment for downhole mechanical well intervention, reservoir monitoring, and downhole data acquisition; and integrated production systems.